The Symmetry Taco: Equivalences between Gapped, Gapless, and Mixed-State SPTs: From Gapless SPTs to Gapped SPTs via the SymTaco

 The first constraint enforces the condition that if an anyon $a$ condenses on the boundary, so does its inverse $\bar{a}$.
 The second condition enforces the condition that if two anyons $a, b$ condense on a given boundary, so does their fusion product.
 Taken together, these two conditions encode that the Abelian anyons condensed at a gapped boundary form a Lagrangian subgroup which is, of course, a group.
 Note that the second constraint need not be satisfied for the gapped boundary of a non-Abelian topological order; in particular, $a$ and $b$ generically will not have a unique fusion product and, even if they do, their fusion products need not condense.
 Hence, a matrix $M$ satisfying Eq.~\eqref{eq:m_constraints_1} is not capable of describing the gapped boundaries of non-Abelian topological orders.
 Nevertheless, there exists a different matrix which encodes the condensed anyon content of the gapped boundary of a non-Abelian order--we return to this more general construction following our discussion of the Abelian case.

-Let us turn to the object of interest: a bilayer Abelian TO of the form $\mathcal{D} = \mathcal{C} \boxtimes\bar{\mathcal{C}}$.
-In this case, the anyons of $\mathcal{D}$ can be written as ordered pairs $(a,b)$ (for $a,b\in \mathcal{C}$, with the understanding that anyons in $\bar{\mathcal{C}}$ have opposite braiding to those in $\mathcal{C}$).
+Let us turn to the object of interest: a bilayer Abelian TO of the form $\mathcal{D} = \mathcal{C} \boxtimes \overline{\mathcal{C}}$.
+In this case, the anyons of $\mathcal{D}$ can be written as $a_+ b_-$ for $a,b \in \mathcal C$, with the understanding that anyons with the $-$ label have braiding opposite to their counterparts in $\mathcal C$.
+For notational convenience, in the following we denote the indicator function $M_{a,b} \equiv M_{a_+ b_-}$.
 In general, the distinct gapped boundaries of this TO are classified via the data provided in Sec.~\ref{sec:gapped_abelian_spt}.
 Suppose now though that we are considering a \staco, i.e., we started with the TO given by $\mathcal{C}$, condensed anyons in accordance with some condensable subalgebra $\mA$ in a middle region, and then performed the fold along the mirror line to obtain the folded boundary of the \staco.
 In this case, the indicator function $M$ corresponding to the folded boundary obeys the following constraints:

 The first constraint arises from the layer exchange symmetry of the \staco, which descends from the reflection symmetry about the fold line in the unfolded theory.
-The second constraint can likewise be understood from the unfolded picture: if $M_{(a,b)}=1$, in the unfolded theory this implies that if we bring an anyon $a$ from the left region (with $\mathcal{C}$ TO) and an anyon $b$ from the right region (with $\mathcal{C}$ TO) towards the fold line, either (i) both $a,b$ condense at the gapped boundaries between $\mathcal{C}$ and $\mathcal{C}/\mA$, or (ii) they both pass into the region $\mathcal{C}/\mathcal{A}$ and annihilate each other.
+The second constraint can likewise be understood from the unfolded picture: if $M_{a,b}=1$, in the unfolded theory this implies that if we bring an anyon $a$ from the left region (with $\mathcal{C}$ TO) and an anyon $b$ from the right region (with $\mathcal{C}$ TO) towards the fold line, either (i) both $a,b$ condense at the gapped boundaries between $\mathcal{C}$ and $\mathcal{C}/\mA$, or (ii) they both pass into the region $\mathcal{C}/\mathcal{A}$ and annihilate each other.
 Suppose now that we instead bring both $a$ and $b$ from the left region with $\mathcal{C}$ TO and bring them towards the middle region with $\mathcal{C}/\mA$ TO.
 Then, either (i) both condense at the gapped boundary to $\mathcal{C}/\mathcal{A}$ or, (ii) they annihilate each other after passing through this gapped boundary.
-In the folded theory, this implies that $M_{(a \times b,1)}=1$.
-Note that, by combining Eq.~\eqref{eq:m_constraints_2} with Eq.~\eqref{eq:m_constraints_1}, we can also derive from $M_{(a,b)} = 1$ that $M_{(1,a \times b)}=1$ and $M_{(a,\bar{a})}=M_{(b,\bar{b})}=1$.
+In the folded theory, this implies that $M_{a \times b,1}=1$.
+Note that, by combining Eq.~\eqref{eq:m_constraints_2} with Eq.~\eqref{eq:m_constraints_1}, we can also derive from $M_{a,b} = 1$ that $M_{1,a \times b}=1$ and $M_{a,\bar{a}}=M_{b,\bar{b}}=1$.